ceph/ceph/doc/dev/cephadm/compliance-check.rst

 Support Status (SUPPORT)
 ________________________
 If support status has been detected, it should be consistent across all hosts.
-At this point support status us only available for Red Hat machines.
+At this point support status is available only for Red Hat machines.

 *src: gather-facts output*